robert-abela/llp2/revision/lo1revision/revision_L01.md

 * What line number of the program code was executed last?
 * Generate a stack trace of the execution at the time the core dump was created.
 * How many command line arguments were passed when the program was executed?
-* Explain what caused the core dump to be created
+* Explain what caused the core dump to be created.